nerfstudio-project/viser/_sources/examples/04_gui.rst.txt

 ==========================================

-Examples of basic UI elements that we can create, read from, and write to.
+Examples of basic GUI elements that we can create, read from, and write to.